dbheadley/mimo_pack/README.md

 ### Adding your own code

 mimo_pack is intended to provide an environment and suite of functions that facilitate analysis of your own data.
-First, rename the 'mimo_pack' directory to your project name, preferrably `PROJECT_NAME`.
 To add your own code, create a folder in the mimo_pack directory called 'project' and add your scripts to it.
 From there, you can access the functions in mimo_pack using import statements.
 If you want to do something very similar to what is carried out in the tutorials, you can copy a tutorial into your 'project' directory and then modify it to fit your needs.